 Occupational Demand for HVAC Technicians in Hawaii

-Furthermore, climate-control systems must be maintained on a regular basis, and often need to be entirely replaced every 10 to 15 years; here, HVAC technicians must assist in this process.
-Finally, because the laws and regulations the govern the HVAC industry are constantly in flux, technicians must always stay abreast of these rules and help customers stay in compliance with the law.
+Furthermore, climate-control systems must be maintained on a regular basis, and often need to be entirely replaced every 10 to 15 years; HVAC technicians must assist in this process.
+Finally, because the laws and regulations that govern the HVAC industry are constantly in flux, technicians must always stay abreast of these rules and help customers stay in compliance with the law.

 Generally, the easiest way to visualize the surge in demand for HVAC technicians is by performing an online search for jobs available in the area.
 For example, a search for HVAC positions in Hawaii on Monster (2021) brought up 156 results with companies such as CBRE, Gulfstream Strategic, Transform Home Services, Sears Holdings Corporation, and many others.
 A similar search on Indeed (2021) yielded 40 results with companies including the CACI, Reddy Ice, Wyndham Destinations, and Hawaiian Building Maintenance, among others.